iLCSoft/DDMarlinPandora/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License long with this program.
 If not, see <http://www.gnu.org/licenses/>.

+**The following options need to be taken into consideration only if you want to use APRIL or SDHCAL plugins.
+If you use DDMarlinPandora in the default configuration, you can install it the usual way.**

+## Options to add SDHCALContent or APRILContent

+You can optionally include [SDHCALContent](https://github.com/SDHCAL/SDHCALContent) or [APRILContent](https://github.com/SDHCAL/APRILContent) in the compilation of DDMarlinPandora by enabling the appropriate options.

+Note: You should have sourced the `init_ilcsoft.sh` script beforehand.

+**To compile with SDHCALContent :**

+1. `mkdir build`
+2. `cd build`
+3. `cmake -C ${ILCSOFT}/ILCSoft.cmake -DPANDORA_MONITORING=ON -DUSE_SDHCALCONTENT=ON -DSDHCALContent_DIR=/absolute/path/to/SDHCALContent ..`
+4. `make install`

+**To compile with APRILContent :**

+mlpack should be installed.
+You should use the same mlpack installation as the one used to compile APRILContent

+1. `mkdir build`
+2. `cd build`
+3. `PKG_CONFIG_PATH=/absolute/path/to/mlpack/pkgconfig cmake -C ${ILCSOFT}/ILCSoft.cmake -DPANDORA_MONITORING=ON -DUSE_APRILCONTENT=ON -DAPRILContent_DIR=/absolute/path/to/APRILContent ..`
+4. `make install`

+**To compile with both SDHCALContent and APRILContent :**

+Combine the two cmake options above.

+## To run Marlin with this DDMarlinPandora :

+1. `echo $MARLIN_DLL`
+2. Copy the entire output of the previous command and find the part with the location of `libDDMarlinPandora.so`
+3. Replace it with the location of the DDMarlinPandora libraries you just installed and keep the rest of the output as it is
+4. `export MARLIN_DLL=/modified/output/of/echo/command`

+**To choose between APRIL and Pandora when calling Marlin :**

+1. Go to your ILDConfig folder in `ILDConfig/StandardConfig/production/ParticleFlow`
+2. Open the xml file you are using for the PFA
+3. In the section for the DDMarlinProcessor add : `<parameter name="UseAPRIL" type="bool">false</parameter>`
+4. In `ILDConfig/StandardConfig/production/PandoraSettings`, put an APRILPFA settings file
+5. To run Marlin with APRIL in `ILDConfig/StandardConfig/production`, add the following option when calling it : `--MyDDMarlinPandora.UseAPRIL="true" --constant.PandoraSettingsFile=PandoraSettings/YourAPRILSettingsFile.xml`